Danyushen/Emotion_Detection/reports/README.md

 >
 > Answer:
 >
-> For local deployment we utilized FastAPI, which accepts POST requests.
+> We used FastAPI to create an application, which accepts POST requests.
 For accessing this service, one can call `curl -X POST -F data=@/path/to/image`, or navigate to the /docs page on the local host.
 Here an image can be uploaded by the client, and then the server uses the latest trained model from the Cloud to predict the class of the uploaded image.
 For cloud deployment, we began setting up an API through Cloud Functions, however due to limited time we were unsuccessful in fully implementing it.